MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 After you have gathered the SLAs for the individual workload components, you can calculate a composite SLA, which should match the workload target SLO.
 There are several factors involved in calculating a composite SLA, depending on your architecture design.

+**The SLA values provided in the examples below are hypothetical and are used for demonstration purposes only.
+They should not be assumed to be current values supported by Microsoft**

 Composite SLAs involve multiple services supporting an application, with differing levels of availability.
 For example, consider an App Service web app that writes to Azure SQL Database.
-Currently, these Azure services have the following SLAs:
+Hypothetically, these SLAs could be:

 -   App Service web apps = 99.95%